Wes Hurley: Honors

 In 2013 Hurley was chosen as one of the Artists of the Year by City Arts magazine, along with Megan Griffiths, Macklemore, Ryan Lewis, and Jinkx Monsoon.
 He was chosen as a Person to Watch in 2015 by The Advocate.
 In 2019 he won a Creative Capital grant.
 Little Potato won over two dozen awards from around the world including Jury Awards at South by Southwest, Oslo Fusion, Sarasota Film Festival, Annapolis Film Festival, USA Film Festival and Audience Awards at Outfest, Ashland Independent Film Festival and Mardi Gras Film Festival.
-Little Potato had its online premiere on Topic and was later picked up by The Atlantic.
-The short is also a Vimeo Staff pick, was short-listed by The Wrap and nominated for Best Short by Cinema Eye Honors.
-The companion VR piece Potato Dreams premiered at American Film Institute Film Festival and International Documentary Film Festival Amsterdam.
+For Potato Dreams of America, Hurley was nominated for Grand Jury Award at SXSW and Special Grand Prize at Deauville Film Festival and won Outstanding Screenplay from Outfest and Audience Award at Seattle Queer Film Festival.
+Hurley also helped produce Yes I Am: The Ric Weiland Story for director, Aaron Bear.
+Narrated by Zachary Quinto and featuring Bill Gates, film won Special Recognition at GLAAD Media Awards.
+In 2024, Hurley was awarded Seattle International Film Festival Courageous Documentary Filmmaking Grant for his new film on Shelly's Leg.